The Bridge on the River Kwai: Screenplay

 The screenwriters, Carl Foreman and Michael Wilson, were on the Hollywood blacklist and even though living in exile in England could only work on the film in secret.
 The two did not collaborate on the script; Wilson took over after Lean was dissatisfied with Foreman's work.
 The official credit was given to Pierre Boulle (who did not speak English), and the resulting Oscar for Best Screenplay (Adaptation) was awarded to him.
 Only in 1984 did the Academy rectify the situation by retroactively awarding the Oscar to Foreman and Wilson, posthumously in both cases.
-Subsequent releases of the film finally gave them proper screen credit.
-David Lean himself also claimed that producer Sam Spiegel cheated him out of his rightful part in the credits since he had had a major hand in the script.
+Subsequent releases of the film gave them proper screen credit.
+David Lean claimed that producer Sam Spiegel cheated him out of his rightful part in the credits since he had had a major hand in the script.

 The film was relatively faithful to the novel, with two major exceptions.
 Shears, who is a British commando officer like Warden in the novel, becomes an American sailor who escapes from the POW camp.
-Also, in the novel, the bridge is not destroyed: the train plummets into the river from a secondary charge placed by Warden, but Nicholson (never realising "what have I done?") does not fall onto the plunger, and the bridge suffers only minor damage.
+Also, in the novel, the bridge is not destroyed: the train plummets into the river from a secondary charge placed by Warden, but Nicholson (never realizing "what have I done?") does not fall onto the plunger, and the bridge suffers only minor damage.
 Boulle nonetheless enjoyed the film version, though he disagreed with its climax.

 Casting

 Although Lean later denied it, Charles Laughton was his first choice for the role of Nicholson.
 Laughton was in his habitually overweight state and was either denied insurance coverage or was simply not keen on filming in a tropical location.
 Cary Grant was offered the role of Nicholson but turned it down in favor of The Pride and the Passion to work with Marlon Brando before he was replaced by Frank Sinatra on that film.
-Guinness admitted that Lean "didn't particularly want me" for the role, and thought about immediately returning to England when he arrived in Ceylon and Lean reminded him that he wasn't the first choice.
+Guinness admitted that Lean "didn't particularly want me" for the role, and thought about immediately returning to England when he arrived in Ceylon and Lean reminded him that he was not the first choice.

 William Holden's deal—he received 10% of the film's gross receipts—was considered one of the best ever for an actor at the time.